Coherent multiple-antenna block-fading channels at finite blocklength: Preliminary results

 Below we show that $T_1$ and $T_3$ corresponds to~\eqref{eq:cvx5}, $T_2$ corresponds to~\eqref{eq:cvx1}, $T_4$ corresponds to~\eqref{eq:cvx2}, and $T_3$ corresponds to~\eqref{eq:cvx3} and~\eqref{eq:cvx4}.
 We evaluate each term separately.

 where \eqref{eq:agb2} follows from noting that

 Now, since $V_k$ is independent from $\Lambda_k$ by the rotational invariance assumption, we have that $f(\mat{H})$ is independent from $V_k$, since $f(\mat{H})$ only depends on $\mat{H}$ through its eigenvalues, see~\eqref{eq:crdef}.
-Hence the outer expectation in~\eqref{eq:agb1} distributed over the $f(H)$ term, and we obtain
+We are only concerned with the expectation over $g(x,H,Z)$ in~\eqref{eq:agb1}, which reduces to